 - Clear route for innovative products.

-CPP is a Category Tower Service Provider for three of the Category Towers.
+CPP is a Category Tower Service Provider for two of the Category Towers.
 These are:

 - NHS Supply Chain: Sterile Intervention and Associated Consumables